cerner/terra-core/README.md

     - (Option 1) - Opening local workspace in dev container
       - Clone the repository (or fork) locally and open the project in Visual Studio Code
       - Navigate to View -> Command Palette and run **Dev Containers: Open Workspace in Container**
-    - (Option 2) - Recommended for Windows: Creating the dev container using dev volumes (for more information and guidance, see the [Official Guide](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume))
+    - (Option 2) - Recommended for Windows for hot-reloading to work during development and improved performance: Creating the dev container using dev volumes (for more information and guidance, see the [Official Guide](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume))
       - If you have git setup and have global config file _~/.gitconfig_ locally, these settings should automatically be transferred to the dev container
       - Navigate to View -> Command Palette and run **Dev Containers: Clone Repository in Container Volume**
       - Paste the GitHub URL of this repository (or fork)
       - VS Code will now reload the workspace and create/start the dev container and volume
+      - Please note: changes made using this option will only update files in the Docker volume.
+It is recommended to commit changes often in case the volume is deleted or dev container gets removed.
 5. You're now running in a dev container.
 Use the terminal of the dev container in Visual Studio Code to issue any npm or bash commands.
 6. To terminate a dev container:
     - Use command line or Docker Desktop OR